 (Mycobacterium ulcerans infection)

-- Buruli ulcer is a chronic debilitating skin and soft tissue infection that can lead to permanent disfigurement and disability.
+- It often affects the skin and sometimes bone, and can lead to permanent disfigurement and long-term disability.

 Scope of the problem

 Information gathered from scientific literature shows that Buruli ulcer has been reported in 33 countries in Africa, the Americas, Asia and the Western Pacific.
 Most cases occur in tropical and subtropical regions except in Australia, China and Japan.
 Out of the 33 countries 15 regularly report data to WHO.

 The majority of cases are reported from West and Central Africa, including Benin, Cameroon, Côte d’Ivoire, Democratic Republic of the Congo and Ghana.
 In recent years Australia has been reporting a higher number of cases.